Corporate Reorganization: Business Restructure as a C Corporation?

 Have you heard about the new corporate tax law that was just implemented?
-Well, there are hundreds of pass-through companies that are intending to re-organize their business structure in 2018.
+Well, there are hundreds of pass-through companies that are intending to re-organize their business structure or corporate reorganization in 2018.
 And this is to obtain easy access to the lower corporate tax rate that was passed in the new law.
 The tax rate as per the new corporate tax law is now 21 percent.
-If your not clear?
+If you’re not clear?
 Here is all that you should know about it.

 A professional from an accounting firm in Nevada and who has been in the business for over 20 years, customarily prepares about 1000 to 1500 tax returns for many small business clients every year.
 And as per his experience, there are generally very few returns for the C corporations.